martanne/vis/README.md

     :unmap <lhs>

 The commands suffixed with `-window` only affect the currently active window.

+### Layout Specific Key Bindings

+Vis allows to set key equivalents for non-latin keyboard layouts.
+This facilitates editing non-latin texts.
+The defined mappings take effect in all non-input modes, i.e. everywhere except in insert and replace mode.

+For example, the following maps the movement keys in Russian layout:

+    :langmap ролд hjkl

+More generally the syntax of the `:langmap` command is:

+    :langmap <sequence of keys in your layout> <sequence of equivalent keys in latin layout>

+If the key sequences have not the same length, the rest of the longer sequence will be discarded.

 ### Tab <-> Space conversion and Line endings \n vs \r\n